kayla-weaver/pizza/TESTS.md

 const  veggie =  new  Pizza (["veggie"], "medium");
 expected output: pizza {toppings: [veggie],size: "medium"}

+describe cost()
+test: it should take the total cost and add it to a string saying "your total is" let Cost = {
+    price: "",
+    sayPrice: function() {
+        console.log("Your price today is" + "" + this.price);
+    }
+}
+expected output: "your price today is xx"

-describe: cost()
+describe: pizzaCost()
 test: it should take the value of all toppings and size and add them together for a meal cost total
-code: function cost(){
+code: let pizzaCost = Object.create(Cost);
-    size price + (veggie value * number of veggies) + (meats value * number of meats)
+pizzaCost.price = (veggie tally * .25) + (meat tally * 1) + price of selected pizza size

-}
+pizzaCost.sayPrice();
 expected output: Cost of pizza total